-3.5 The Handsaw Station
+3.4 The Handsaw Station

-- 3.5.1 The contestant must reach the station, lanyard in, and ring the bell with a handsaw before continuing to the next station. - 3.5.2 If the contestant rings the bell with anything other than a handsaw for example a hand or foot a time penalty will be incurred.

-3.5.3 If the contestant fails to issue a clear audible warning before striking the bell a time penalty will be incurred.
+- 3.4.1 The contestant must reach the station, lanyard in at a suitable point, and ring the bell with a handsaw before continuing to the next station. - 3.4.2 If the contestant rings the bell with anything other than a handsaw for example a hand or foot a time penalty will be incurred. - 3.4.3 If the contestant fails to issue a clear audible warning before striking the bell a time penalty will be incurred.

-3.6 The Log Toss Station
+3.5 The Log Toss Station

-At the station contestants will find a bag holding a number of 350 to 450 mm batons of timber allocated for the event.
-On the ground below will be a basket, tub or ring style target of approximately 700 to 2000 mm in diameter.

-- 3.6.1 Upon reaching the workstation the contestant must lanyard in to the designated area, ring the bell (using a handsaw), before throwing or lowering a limb baton the climber must clearly calling an audible warning to the judges and receive a verbal reply before proceeding further.
-Failure to lanyard in or call warning will result in a time penalty. - 3.6.2 The contestant may only throw or lower one baton of timber on to the target at a time. - 3.6.3 The contestant may throw two batons in total but must give an audible warning before each throw. - 3.6.3 Contestants may not use their climbing line to lower the baton in to the target zone they may however ask the judges for assistance in untying any rigging hitches they have used to remove the baton. - 3.6.4 The contestant receives a time bonus for correctly positioning the baton in the landing area (see score sheet). - 3.6.5 Batons landing within the target but finishing outside the target area will still incur a time bonus (see score sheet). - 3.6.6 If the contestant rings the bell with anything other than a handsaw for example a hand or foot a time penalty will be incurred. - 3.6.7 If the contestant fails to issue a clear audible warning before throwing any baton a time penalty will be incurred.
+- At the station contestants will find a bag holding a number of 350 to 450 mm batons of timber allocated for the event.
+On the ground below will be a basket, tub or ring style target of approximately 700 to 2000mm in diameter. - 3.5.1 Upon reaching the work station the contestant must lanyard in to a suitable point, give a warning, ring the bell. (using a handsaw), before throwing or lowering a limb baton the climber must clearly calling an audible warning to the judges and receive a verbal reply before proceeding further.
+Failure to lanyard in or call warning will result in a time penalty. - 3.5.2 The contestant may only throw or lower one baton of timber on to the target at a time. - 3.5.3 The contestant may throw two batons in total but must give an audible warning before each throw. - 3.5.4 The contestant receives a time bonus for correctly "throwing" the baton in the "target" area (see score sheet). - 3.5.6 Batons landing within the target but finishing outside the target area will still incur a time bonus. (see score sheet) - 3.5.7 If the contestant rings the bell with anything other than a handsaw for example a hand or foot a time penalty will be incurred. - 3.5.8 If the contestant fails to issue a clear audible warning before throwing any baton a time penalty will be incurred.

-3.7 The Pole Saw Station
+3.6 The Pole Saw Station

-- 3.7.1 The contestant must reach the station and lanyard in. - 3.7.2 Using the pole saw provided at the station ring the target bell using the saw end of a pole saw. - 3.7.3 A time penalty will be added if the contestant does not use both hands on the pole when ringing the bell. - 3.7.4 A time penalty will be added if the climber rings the bell with anything other than the pole saw - 3.7.5 Before moving to the next station, the climber must successfully re-hang the pole saw in the same location and position as it was found. - 3.7.6 If the competitor fails to hang the pole saw back in the correct position the event judges can request that they return to the station to re-hang the pole saw.
-During this operation the contestant's time will continue to accrue.
+- 3.6.1 The contestant must reach the station and lanyard in at a suitable point. - 3.6.2 Using the pole saw provided at the station ring the target bell using the saw end of a pole saw. - 3.6.3 A time penalty will be added if the contestant does not use both hands on the pole when ringing the bell. - 3.6.4 A time penalty will be added if the climber rings the bell with anything other than the pole saw blade. - 3.6.5 Before moving to the next station, the climber must successfully re-hang the pole saw in the same location and position as it was found - 3.6.6 If the competitor fails to hang the pole saw back in the correct position the event judges can request that they return to the station to re-hang the pole saw.
+During this operation the contestant's time will continue to accrue. - 3.6.7 If the contestant fails to issue a clear audible warning before striking the bell a time penalty will be incurred.